 This course will allow participants to unlock the geological data potential of drill cuttings, a data type that is often overlooked, using the rock typing cuttings analysis technique.
 This course aims to give a broad overview of how cuttings derived rock property data can be obtained and integrated into typical reservoir geology work flows.

-Course Level: Basic to Intermediate Instructor: Sharon Tiainen or Chris Cubitt
+Course Level: Foundation / Skill Instructor: Sharon Tiainen or Chris Cubitt

 Designed for you, if you are...